pieye/toggl2clockify/README.md

 ## Run the import

 ### Regular import
-If you're on windows you can run the file
+If you're on windows you can run the file directly:
 ```bash
 bin/toggl2clockify.exe
 ```

-directly or through python by installing the requirements, and then running it.
+Or through python by installing the requirements, and then running it.
 ```bash
 pip install -r requirements.txt
 python main.py
 ```

-make sure you have a file called **config.json in the folder from where you invoke the program**.
+Make sure you have a file called **config.json in the folder from where you invoke the program**.

 Run
 ```bash